 A person that does have sufficient assets, but no next of kin, will have their funeral arranged by the NSW Trustee and Guardian, using the person’s own assets.

 The “senior next of kin” is the person or family member of the person that has passed, who becomes the main point of contact for the Coroner and the primary person in charge of decisions.
 Establishing the senior next of kin is important, as it provides one singular person for the Coroner to be in touch with, rather than having to contact multiple members of the family.

 The senior next of kin is chosen based on the numbered system we have listed above.

 We understand that this can be a confusing and complicated time.
 If you’ve been named the senior next of kin for someone close to you that has recently passed, Affordable Cremations offers a personal service for no service, no attendance funerals in New South Wales.
-We’re available 24 hours a day, so call us anytime on 1300 95 95 35 for a conversation with a member of our team.
+We’re available 24 hours a day, Contact us for a conversation with a member of our team.